 Your lecturers and tutors are the very best people to advise you on trends and opportunities in your chosen discipline, and to assess your abilities in the discipline.
+You can find a list of the Major and Minor convenors here.

 On the other hand, if you want to know how to complete your degree on time, according to the rules, so that you can graduate as quickly as possible, you need to speak to the CASS Student Office team.
 The CASS Course Advisors will review the courses you have completed and compare them to the rules of the version of the degree in which you are enrolled.